calderast/Hex-maze/README.md

 The `Barrier_Sequence_Database_Search.ipynb` notebook in the `Tutorials/` folder has more information about the other available databases, and how to search these databases for a barrier sequence that fits your criteria.

 Custom databases can be generated using the `Generate_Custom_Barrier_Sequence_Database.ipynb` notebook available in the `Tutorials/` folder.

+### Database of mazes for probability change experiments
+The `Maze_Databases/` folder contains a database of mazes good for probability change experiments.
+These mazes are grouped such that all mazes in a group differ by at least 10 hexes on optimal paths.

+This database was generated using the `Generate_Probability_Change_Database.ipynb` notebook available in the `Tutorials/` folder.

 ## Other info